Repotting Snake Plants: The Mix To Use & How To Do It

 What are Snake Plants?

-Snake Plants prefer to be kept on the dry side so the mix they’re planted in must drain freely.
-You don’t want it to hold too much moisture because this will lead to root rot.
+At some point, your plant will appreciate a fresh soil mix.
+Snake Plants prefer to be kept dry, so the mix they’re planted in must drain freely.
+You don’t want it to hold too much water, which can lead to root rot.

-I alternate between Happy Frog and Ocean Forest, and sometimes I combine them.
+I alternate between Happy Frog and Ocean Forest, and sometimes, I combine them.
 Both are full of high-quality ingredients.
-Make sure whatever potting soil you use says it formulated for indoor plants on the bag.
+Make sure the potting soil you use says it’s formulated for indoor plants on the bag.

-I use this DIY succulent & cactus mix (this has coco chips in it) for added drainage.
-This one is an alternative as well as this one.
+I use this DIY succulent and cactus mix (this has coco chips in it) for added drainage.
+If you prefer a store-bought mix, this post on Succulent Soil has good options for you.

 Worm compost is my favorite amendment, but I use it sparingly because it’s rich.
 You can learn more about why I use worm compost here.

-7 different small piles of soil mixtures on a plastic tray
+Seven different small piles of soil amendments on a plastic tray.

-The top four are what I used for my mix.
-Compost, potting soil, succulent & cactus mix, & worm compost.
+The top four are what I used for my snake plant soil mix: compost, potting soil, succulent & cactus mix, & worm compost.
 The bottom 3 are ingredients you can add to amend drainage & aeration to potting soil: perlite, clay pebbles, & pumice.

 What Size Pot Should I Use?